 Supplier qualification/requalification

 After classifying the criticality of the material, the qualification scope is defined.
 For new materials purchased from an existing supplier, it is necessary to check whether the requirements are covered.
-The qualification itself is subject to <SuppliersCode> <SuppliersTitle>.
+The qualification itself is subject to {{ SuppliersCode }} {{ SuppliersTitle }}.
 The suitability and approval of the supplier are to be checked before the Material Qualification.

 Risk Assessment